-Plastic shafts are a step above wood and paper for a number of reasons.
-First, they have non-porous properties and will also not produce dust or contaminates, making them ideal for sensitive environments.
+Plastic shafts are a step above wood and paper for many reasons.
+First, they have non-porous properties and will also not produce dust or contaminates.
+Making them ideal for sensitive environments.
 Additionally, they are more flexible than wood, and you can even break them cleanly if needed.

 Because they are synthetic, plastic shaft applicators are ideal for collecting microbiological specimens.
-They are also widely used in hospitals, clinics, and doctor’s office for patient care purposes, such as wound dressing and cleaning.
+They are also used in hospitals, clinics, and doctor’s office for patient care purposes.
+Such as wound dressing and cleaning.
 They also are a go-to choice for collecting cells for DNA testing.

-While the most common type of plastic used in applicator shafts is polystyrene, some users prefer a different type of plastic: polypropylene.
+The most common type of plastic used in applicator shafts is polystyrene.
+Though some users prefer a different type of plastic: polypropylene.
 While it is also a synthetic material, it’s quite different from polystyrene because it is much more resistant to breaking.

 Metal/Wire Shaft Swabs

-Lastly, we have the type of applicator shaft that’s perhaps the most unique of all: metal wire.
+Lastly, we have the type of applicator shaft that’s the most unique of all: metal wire.

 Wire shaft swabs are most commonly found in healthcare environments.
 The diameter of the shaft can be designed to be much smaller than that of wood, plastic, or paper.
 For situations in which a standard swab would be too large, the fine-diameter wire shaft swabs come in handy.

 Aluminum is commonly used in swab shafts due to its malleability.
 In medical situations where cells must be collected from sensitive areas like the ear, nose, throat, or other sensitive areas, the flexible, small shafts are useful for ensuring patient comfort.
 Additionally, these applicators fit well into transport tubes to make examination and lab testing seamless and hassle-free.